 - Find that one-of-a-kind holiday gift in the artists' marketplace, where world-renowned Native and Native-inspired artists and crafters demonstrate their skills and offer hand-crafted items for sale.

 Native American Festival & Pow Wow is included in your all-attractions Adventure Pass ticket, which also includes access to exciting attractions such as Geyser Towers®, Summit Skyride, Scenic Railroad, Mini-Golf and more!
 Due to large crowds, the Farmyard will be closed to the public during the Indian Festival (November 1-4).
 We apologize for any inconvenience.

 Dance and Drum Competition Entries:

-Please note: Pets are not allowed at the Native American Festival and Pow-Wow
+Please note that pets are not allowed at the Native American Festival and Pow-Wow.